 Common Variable Immunodeficiency

-- Common variable immunodeficiency is the most common clinically important primary immunodeficiency syndrome, characterized by
+- Common variable immunodeficiency (CVID) is the most common clinically important primary immunodeficiency syndrome, characterized by:

 - A wide spectrum of immunologic abnormalities, including autoimmune disease, inflammatory conditions, and the development of lymphomas

-- Diagnosis of exclusion, requiring low IgG and variable reduction in IgA and/or IgM, impaired specific antibody responses
+- Requires low IgG and variable reduction in IgA and/or IgM, impaired specific antibody responses, and characteristic clinical manifestations (infection or autoimmunity)

 - Diagnosis is usually made several years after the onset of recurrent infections (pneumonia, sinusitis, otitis).

-- A subgroup of children has been described in which the onset of disease was most often <5 years of age.
-This group was characterized by a relapsing and remitting course in which autoimmune disease predominated.
+- A subgroup of children has been described in which the onset of disease is most often <5 years of age.

-- About 20–25% of patients with common variable immunodeficiency have one or more autoimmune conditions at time of diagnosis.
+- About 20–25% of patients with CVID have one or more autoimmune conditions at time of diagnosis.

 Genetics